-I. Forwarding the requirements
+II.
+Passing on the requirements

-The business partner shall ensure that companies affiliated with the business partner within the meaning of Sections 15 et seq., AktG (German Company Law), for their part honour all the principles and meet all the requirements set out here.
+The business partner shall ensure that any companies affiliated with the business partner within the meaning of Sections 15 et seq.
+German Stock Corporation Act comply with and recognise all the rules and requirements described here.

-The business partner shall also make reasonable efforts in the upstream supply chain to ensure that its suppliers and subcontractors comply with and recognise the basic principles of this Code.
+The business partner shall also make reasonable efforts in the upstream supply chain to ensure that its suppliers and subcontractors comply with and recognise the basic principles of this code.